 If You Love Quinoa, You Need to Try Amaranth—Here's Why

-What Is Amaranth and What Does it Taste Like?
+What Is Amaranth and What Does It Taste Like?

 Texturally, amaranth seeds give a little pop as you bite down.
-In terms of taste, they have something beyond earthiness and toastiness, something almost like peanut butter.
+In terms of taste, they have something beyond earthiness and toastiness, almost like peanut butter.

 The uses of amaranth are varied.
 Though not a grain, it has a similar versatility.
 If you want, you can even cook it with a lot of water, stir in butter and cheese, and treat it like polenta.